Can Superconducting Cosmic Strings Piercing Seed Black Holes Generate Supermassive Black Holes in the Early Universe?

 \subsection{String loops -- the effects of radiative emission}

-The lifetime of a non-intersecting {\it loop} of string is determined by the rate at which it radiates energy, either in the form of gravitational or electromagnetic waves.
+The lifetime of a (non-self-intersecting) string loop is determined by the rate at which it radiates energy, either in the form of gravitational or electromagnetic waves.
 For macroscopic loops, gravitational radiation is the main energy-loss mechanism \cite{VS_book}.
 The gravitational radiation power $\dot{E_{G}}$ for a loop of length $l$ can be roughly estimated using the quadrupole formula for gravitational waves, and is given by \be \dot{E}_G=\Gamma _{G}G\mu ^2c, \ee where $\mu $ is the mass per unit length of the string.
 The numerical coefficient $\Gamma _G$ is independent of the loop size, but may depend on its shape and trajectory \cite{VS_book}.
 The gravitational lifetime of the loop $\tau _G$ is then \be \tau _G\sim\frac{l \mu c^2}{\dot{E}_G}\sim \frac{lc}{\Gamma _GG\mu}. \ee Assuming that the gravitational properties of the string are characterized by the dimensionless quantity $G\mu/c^2 \sim 10^{-6}$, which corresponds to GUT scale strings, and by taking $\Gamma _G\sim 100$ \cite{VS_book}, and assuming a scaling solution, $l(t) = \alpha_s c t$, where $\alpha_s \lesssim 10^{-3}$ \cite{VS_book}, this rough estimate of the gravitational life-time of the string gives $\tau_G \sim 10t$, where $t$ is the epoch of loop formation.